-Although Project Owners and Contractors have coverage for their liability arising out of the use of independent contractors in their CGL policies, they want to transfer this risk to the Contractor performing the operations.
+Although Project Owners and Contractors have some liability coverage for these acts within their CGL policies, the goal of this policy is to transfer the risk to the Contractor performing the operations.
 This is usually done by means of the indemnity agreement in the contract, as well as an Additional Insured Endorsement with the downstream Contractor.
 These are discussed in detail elsewhere in this manual.